CarinaAJ/p3-last-chapter/README.md

 ![Confirm Details - No](readme-assets/confirm-details-no.png)

-If he confirms his choice, a message appears letting the user know we can finish up this order now.
+If he confirms his choice, a message appears letting the user that the order can now be finished up.

 ![Confirm Details - Yes](readme-assets/confirm-details-yes.png)